jweigelt/swbf2admin/readme.md

 If you want to remove a map from the rotation, just drag&drop it from the right table to the left table.

-### Groups

-TODO

 ### Users

-If you want to edit your web admin username / password or want to add additional users, you can do so on this page.
+If you want to edit your webadmin username / password or want to add additional users, you can do so on this page.
 Right-clicking on any user will give you the options to delete or edit a user or create a new one.

 If you're editing an existing user but don't want to change his password, leave the password fields untouched.